-Scientific understanding of the powerful role of peatland in the climate change emergency is rapidly developing and we’re committed to leading the way in implementing best-practice restoration and monitoring.
+Scientific understanding of the powerful role of peatland in the climate change and nature emergency is rapidly developing and we’re committed to leading the way in implementing best-practice restoration and monitoring.

 A key part of the structure at Caledonian Climate is an Advisory Board of internationally-recognised peat and wetland experts.
 The six primary roles of the Advisory Board are to:

 - Monitor and guide our restoration techniques and peatland activity.

 - Contribute an external science and policy perspective to our business strategy.

 - Share experience of the latest research insights.